caendesilva/hyde-benchmarks/README.md

 # HydePHP - Benchmarks

 Just a sample project to run benchmarks on.
+The goal of this branch is to see the average time it takes to compile a page.

 ## Usage